C.D. Guadalajara: The Second Resurrection (2015–2018)

-Matias Almeyda won 5 trophies in 3 years with Chivas, including a double in Clausura 2017.

-On September 18, 2015, the club officially presented Matías Almeyda as new manager, proclaiming he wanted to "awaken the giant."
-Almeyda immediately made his style of attacking football known by consecutively winning his first four matches, including the match against rivals América on September 26, 2015 by a score of 2–1 at the Estadio Azteca.
-On November 4, Guadalajara won its third Copa MX after defeating León by a score of 1–0 via a 75th-minute header scored by defender Oswaldo Alanís.
-On May 5, the club qualified for the Clausura 2016 Liguilla, earning 28 points and finishing in 5th place.
+On 18 September 2015, the club officially presented Matías Almeyda as new manager, proclaiming he wanted to "awaken the giant."
+Almeyda immediately made his style of attacking football known by consecutively winning his first four matches, including the match against rivals América on 26 September 2015 by a score of 2–1 at the Estadio Azteca.
+On 4 November, Guadalajara won its third Copa MX after defeating León by a score of 1–0 via a 75th-minute header scored by defender Oswaldo Alanís.
+On 5 May, the club qualified for the Clausura 2016 Liguilla, earning 28 points and finishing in 5th place.
 After seasons of struggles and disappointing results, the club earned ninth place in the official relegation table for the 2016–2017 season due to their good performances throughout the 2015–2016 season, thus, starting their end of relegation troubles and surpassing clubs such as Cruz Azul and Club Tijuana.

-On May 21, 2016, club owner Jorge Vergara announced in an official press conference that the club was not renewing contract with Mexican television giants Televisa, thus, ending a 22-year run with the broadcasting company.
-Vergara then announced the establishment of Chivas TV, the club's own channel for live games, interviews, and more.
-Chivas TV would have a rough start with many complaints from customers about a difficulty watching the live games, but the service would get better as the season progressed and allies such as Cinepolis Klic, Claro Video, and TDN joined the project and also broadcast the live games.